sanjal7137/bikesharing/README.md

    The main objective behind analysis in to find out how NYC bike sharing business work? for this we used 201908-citibike-tripdata and perfoming analysis based on tableau chart to give answer to differnt questions regarding NYC bike sharing.

-   Following is link for Tableau dashboard for NYC bike sharing analysis [link to dashboard Bikesharing](https://public.tableau.com/views/Module14_ChallengeBikeSharing/NYCDashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)
+   Following is link for Tableau dashboard for NYC bike sharing analysis.

+[link to dashboard Bikesharing](https://public.tableau.com/views/Module14_ChallengeBikeSharing/NYCDashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

 ## Results